thomasshin/mini_project/README.md

 The evaluation metric, drawn from OSWorld (Xie et al., 2024), is based on the success rate for each domain and the overall average.

 ## Fine-tuning
-To start fine-tuning, please login to huggingface-cli using your huggingface token, then run
+To start fine-tuning, please login to huggingface-cli using your huggingface token, download test set from Mind2Web github repo, then run
 ```
 python finetune/finetune.py
 ```